impuDEV/BloProc/README.md

-# TexProc
+# BloProc
-Some Text processor
+Some Blog processor